levelgraph/levelgraph/README.md

   fine, but please isolate to its own commit so I can cherry-pick around it.

+## Credits

+*LevelGraph builds on the excellent work on both the LevelUp community and the LevelDB and Snappy teams from Google and additional contributors.
+LevelDB and Snappy are both issued under the [New BSD Licence](http://opensource.org/licenses/BSD-3-Clause).*

 ## LICENSE - "MIT License"

 Copyright (c) 2013 Matteo Collina, http://matteocollina.com